maurosorrentino/ECS-HA-website/README.md

 - Runs terraform init, plan, and apply
 - Stores and retrieves Terraform state from S3 backend
 - Uses GitHub OIDC to authenticate securely to AWS
+- Dev environment is set to use Free Tier so it has 1 Docker container in each EC2 to save up money

 # How It Works